pieter2501/NetworkNarcotic/README.md

     > full        every device in one cluster is connected to every device in the other cluster
     > seek *      a single cable is applied between the device with the lowest amount of non-seek connections from each cluster
-    > exhaust *   multiple cables are applied between PARALLELS of devices from all clusters until the smallest cluster is exhausted
+    > parallel *  multiple cables are applied between parallels of devices from all clusters until the smallest cluster is exhausted
     > spread      multiple cables are applied as far from each other as possible between devices from all clusters until the smallest cluster is exhausted